One of our key aims is to support you to keep safe

 We can liaise with the police on your behalf if you wish us to help you report to the police and we also provide lots of emotional support to help you through it.

-Basis work closely with Jo Kemp the specialist police sex work liaison officer for Leeds.
-She is there for you to confidentially discuss any problems that you might have and if you want she will deal with any reports of crime or harassment that you have experienced.
-Jo’s role is to work with sex workers in all sectors be that online escorting, parlour, street or other sectors of the diverse sex industry.
-Jo has worked with people working online supporting them with a range of concerns and crimes including stalking, harassment, unwanted communications, threats to out sex workers, domestic abuse, physical assaults, sexual offences, robbery, frauds and theft.
-Similarly Jo has worked with women working in street sex work supporting them around a wide range of crimes and concerns.
+Basis work closely with Jo Parkes the specialist police sex work liaison officer for Leeds.
+She is there purely for your welfare and so you can confidentially discuss any problems that you might have.
+She can deal with any reports of crime or harassment that you have experienced.
+Jo’s role is to work with sex workers in all sectors including online escorts, agency workers, sauna workers, street women or any other sector.
+Some issues you may want to discuss with Jo include stalking, harassment, unwanted communications, threats to out sex workers, domestic abuse, physical assaults, sexual offences, robbery, frauds and theft.

-You don’t need to give your personal details to discuss a crime with with Jo and the options that you have.
-But if you then decide to make a full report to to the police she would then require your details to take it further, but she would talk this through with you.
-She is the police officer who receives all the ugly mugs reports for the Leeds area and liaises with Basis and National Ugly Mugs to support women through the reporting process.
+You don’t need to give your personal details to discuss a crime and your options with Jo.
+If, however you then decide to make a full report to the police she would then require your details to take it further, but she would talk this through with you.

 Basis can put you in touch with her or you can contact her direct.
 Phone or text Jo on: 07921282316 or email: email@example.com